semeer37/HamsterKombatBot/README.md

 # HamsterKombatBot for Mobile

-A bot for automating tasks in the Hamster Kombat game on Telegram.
+A bot to mine Telegram Hamster Kombat on Mobile Device.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)